IBM/event-streams/_docs/06-connecting/01-connecting-mq.md

 **NOTE:** This configuration of Kafka writes its data in `/tmp/kafka-logs`, while ZooKeeper uses `/tmp/zookeeper`, and Kafka Connect uses `/tmp/connect.offsets`.
 To ensure these directories are not being used, clear them out before using Apache Kafka.

+##### Stopping Apache Kafka

+When you completed testing the connector, stop Apache Kafka as follows:

+1. Stop any Kafka Connect workers and tools such as the console consumers you were using with the connector.
+2. Change to the Kafka root directory and stop Kafka:\\
+   `bin/kafka-server-stop.sh`
+3. Stop ZooKeeper:\\
+   `bin/zookeeper-server-stop.sh`

-## Configuring the connector to connect to MQ
+### Configuring the connector to connect to MQ

 The connector requires details to connect to IBM MQ and to your {{site.data.reuse.long_name}} or Apache Kafka cluster.